apexrx/Gator/README.md

 ## How It Works

-### Smart Download Strategy

-Gator automatically determines the best download strategy based on the file:
+Gator uses a work-stealing scheduler for parallel downloads:

 1. **Small Files (<10MB)**: Downloads in a single stream
-2. **Large Files (>10MB)**: Splits into 10MB chunks and downloads in parallel
+2. **Large Files (>10MB)**: Splits into 1MB segments and downloads them in parallel using a worker pool (default: max(16, CPU cores × 4))
 3. **Resume Support**: Detects existing partial files and continues from the last byte

-### Chunked Downloads
+### Work-Stealing Scheduler

-For large files on servers that support range requests, Gator:
+For large files, Gator:

-- Splits the file into ~10MB chunks
+- Splits the file into 1MB segments
-- Downloads all chunks concurrently
-- Shows per-chunk progress in the status bar
+- Creates a worker pool that dynamically pulls segments from a queue
+- Each worker downloads a segment and writes it directly to the correct file offset
+- Fast workers automatically grab more segments, ensuring no idle time
-- Automatically combines chunks into the final file
+- Pre-allocates the full file size to reduce disk fragmentation
-- Cleans up temporary chunk files

-### Progress Tracking

-The progress bar shows:
-- Current download speed (MB/s)
-- Bytes downloaded / Total bytes
-- Estimated time remaining (ETA)
-- Chunk completion status (for chunked downloads)
-- Elapsed time
+No temporary files are created - everything writes directly to the final file.

 ## Technical Details

-### Dependencies
+Built with:

-- **reqwest**: HTTP client with streaming support
+- **reqwest**: HTTP client with async DNS
 - **tokio**: Async runtime for concurrent downloads
-- **clap**: Command-line argument parsing
+- **mimalloc**: High-performance memory allocator
-- **indicatif**: Progress bar implementation
+- **indicatif**: Progress bars

+Performance optimizations:
-- **futures**: Async utilities for handling concurrent tasks
+- TCP_NODELAY for lower latency

-### Performance

-- Concurrent chunk downloads maximize bandwidth utilization
-- Streaming writes prevent memory bloat on large files
-- Range requests minimize server load and enable resume functionality
-- Progress tracking has minimal performance overhead
+- File pre-allocation to reduce fragmentation
+- Parallel writes with independent file handles
+- Work-stealing scheduler for optimal load balancing
+- Aggressive LTO compilation for smaller, faster binaries

-### Server Compatibility
+## Server Compatibility

-Gator works with any HTTP/HTTPS server, with enhanced features when the server supports:
+Works with any HTTP/HTTPS server.
+Enhanced features require:
-- **Range Requests** (`Accept-Ranges: bytes`): Enables chunked downloads and resume
+- **Range Requests** (`Accept-Ranges: bytes`): Enables parallel downloads and resume
-- **Content-Length** header: Enables progress tracking and ETA calculation
+- **Content-Length** header: Enables progress tracking and ETA
-- **Content-Type** header: Shows file type information

-## Error Handling

-Gator gracefully handles common scenarios:

-- **Network interruptions**: Automatic resume on restart
-- **Server errors**: Clear error messages with HTTP status codes
-- **Disk space issues**: Fails gracefully with filesystem errors
-- **Invalid URLs**: Validates URLs before attempting download
-- **Permission errors**: Clear messages for file system permission issues

 ## Why "Gator"?